 3. Profitable PPC Campaigns

 A common way FBA businesses grow is to use Amazon’s native ad platform to drive sales.
-This is call pay per click (PPC) marketing.
+This is called pay per click (PPC) marketing.

 Here is a good guide on Amazon PPC.